Academic Matters

 Senior School

-All-Years 2024/25 Book List
+2025-26 All-Years Book ListCalculator for Book List

 Curriculum and Subject Choice

-Full details of the academic programme and course outlines are given in the Academic Guides to the 4th–5ths and to the 6ths and 7ths.
-Some 7ths Candidates may also choose to take a Scottish Baccalaureate in either Science or Social Science.Guidance on curriculum matters is given by Mr Tim Halsall (Senior Deputy Rector, Director of Studies) and Mr Jonathan Lisher (Deputy Director of Studies).
+Full details of the academic programme and course outlines are given in the Curriculum Guides to the Middle Years and to the Sixth Form.
+Guidance on curriculum matters is given by Mr Alan Patterson (Deputy Rector, Academic) and Mr Jonathan Lisher (Deputy Director of Studies).
 Parents should note that the programmes of all Sixth Form pupils are discussed in detail before the start of each session.
-Communications from pupils and parents are welcome and are often of great value at such meetings; they should reach the Senior Deputy Rector as soon as possible after the National 5 and Higher results are available, in early August.
+Communications from pupils and parents are welcome and are often of great value at such meetings; they should reach Mr Patterson as soon as possible after the National 5 and Higher results are available, in early August.

 Support for Learning

+The Edinburgh Academy Support for Learning Policy is on our website.
+The Support for Learning Department serves to identify and support pupils with additional support needs who may experience a barrier to achieving their full academic potential.
+These pupils will be assessed and in some cases a referral to an educational psychologist will be recommended.
+The department supports pupils of all abilities.
+For some, the support required is temporary; for others, it is ongoing.
 Specialist lessons are provided where appropriate for one or two lessons a week and individual learning programmes may be set up.
-Multisensory teaching methods are used and pupils are encouraged to develop effective strategies.
-Regular contact with parents allows us to monitor pupils’ self-esteem.
+Multisensory teaching methods are used, and pupils are encouraged to develop effective strategies.
 Occasionally, and only after consultation with teachers and parents, a pupil may be advised to drop a subject and spend time on supported study.

-The department organises exam dispensations, for example extra time or use of ICT, where there is evidence of need.
+The department organises exam dispensations, for example extra time or use of specific ICT, where there is evidence of need.

 Examinations